Careers at Siegel

 Position Summary

-Reporting to the Senior Vice President and Head of Research, the In-House Research Fellow will conduct original research in a relevant field and work to disseminate those findings via external thought leadership activities, such as through professional meetings, public presentations, and via media outlets, as well as provide input on internal, cross-team strategy.
-The fellowship will be either a one- or two-year appointment.
+Reporting to the Senior Vice President and Head of Research, the Resident Research Fellow will conduct original research in a relevant field and work and to disseminate those findings via external thought leadership activities – such as through professional meetings, public presentations, and media outlets – as well as provide input and research on internal, cross-team strategies and areas of interest.

-We anticipate that the fellowship will be either a one- or two-year appointment and most appropriate for early career researchers (such as those with a masters degree or those pursuing postdoctoral opportunities).
+We anticipate that the fellowship will be a two-year appointment (though we may consider shorter appointments for the right candidate), and most appropriate for early career researchers, such as those with a masters degree or those pursuing postdoctoral opportunities.

 Responsibilities